hrajchert/mddoc-brackets/docs/directory-structure.md

 # Directory structure

+TODO: This should probably be using a dox plugin to get the file entry doc as the file descriptor.

 * **main.js**: The main file, its in charge of binding the plugin specific stuff.
 * **GutterHelper.js**: It's a helper to abstract the creation of a gutter marker on the left of the editor
 * **node/MdDocDomain.js**: It's the connection file between this plugin and the mdDoc library.